kongo2002/nyx/README.markdown

   *huge* with *a lot* of functionality that has to be incorporated in a messy configuration format: like *INI*

-* *init systems like systemd*: obviously too much!
-Often a full blown init system is just too much although some functionalties do overlap.
+* [systemd][systemd] (and other init systems): obviously too much!
+Often a full blown init system is just too much although some functionalities do overlap.

 I wanted to have an application I can simply put on a machine that just works without much dependency or configuration hassle to keep a couple of services up